 Where do you find a polenta board?

-Fresh Foodie Mama and sister company, Pallet Brothers (well, brother company 😉 )WILL BE OFFERING CUSTOM MADE FAMILY MEAL BOARDS!
-These will be perfect for serving a variety of family meals!
-From polenta, to charcuterie, baked potato and taco bars; you name it and it will be so much fun!
-Sign-up here to get on the list for when they will be available for purchase!
+Fresh Foodie Mama and sister company, Pallet Brothers (well, brother company 😉 ARE OFFERING CUSTOM- MADE FAMILY MEAL BOARDS!
+These are perfect for serving a variety of family meals!
+From polenta, to charcuterie, baked potato and taco bars, lowcountry boil, shrimp and grits, picnic on the floor or at your favorite festival; you name it and it will be so much fun!
+You can purchase them on Etsy or PM on Facebook with an order.

 Topping Options for Polenta:

 - 1 pound wild mushroom such as shiitake, oyster, cremini chopped